peerkar/liferay-gsearch/README.md

 To be sure that index type mappings have been refreshed please aldo restart the portal and Elasticsearch server and you are ready to go.

-# 8 Enabling Audience Targeting Support <a name="Audience_Targeting"></a>
+# Enabling Audience Targeting Support <a name="Audience_Targeting"></a>

-Download the following jar from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest) and deploy:
+Download the following jar from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest) and deploy:

 * fi.soveltia.liferay.gsearch.ct-VERSION.jar

-After the module has been installed, please enable that in the portlet configuration ontrol Panel -> Configuration -> System Settings -> Other -> Gsearch Configuration.
+After the module has been installed, please enable that in the portlet configuration Control Panel -> Configuration -> System Settings -> Other -> GSearch CTConfiguration.

-With this feature you can boost relevancy for the contents falling into current user's user segments.
-You can adjust the boost factor in the configuration.
+With this feature you can boost results falling into current user's user segments.
+Boost factor can be adjusted in the configuration.
 Create test segments and contents having those segments and play with the boost to see, how it affects hits relevancy.

+# Enabling Result Item Highlighter <a name="Result_Item_Highlighter"></a>

+Download the following jar from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest) and deploy:

+* fi.soveltia.liferay.gsearch.itemhighlighter.tag-VERSION.jar

+After the module has been installed, please See the configuration -> Configuration -> System Settings -> Other -> GSearch tag highlighter configuration.

+With this feature you can highlight items on the result list if they are match your criteria.
+This example implementation highlights items if they are having the configured tag.

+Please note that this feature is not the same as result text highlighter, highlighting the keywords from result description.
+That feature is there out of the box.

-# 9 Embedding Search Field into a Theme <a name="Search_Field"></a>
+# Embedding Search Field into a Theme <a name="Search_Field"></a>
-Download the following jar from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest) and deploy:
+Download the following jar from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest) and deploy:

 * fi.soveltia.liferay.gsearch.mini.web-VERSION.jar

 Please see the gsearch-test-theme templates folder for an example of how to embed that into a theme.
-There's also a theme binary in the [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest) if you want to test it.
+There's also a theme binary in the [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest) if you want to test it.

-# 10 Sample Configurations <a name="Configurations"></a>
+# Sample Configurations <a name="Configurations"></a>

 Please see the portlet configuration in Control Panel -> Configuration -> System Settings -> Other -> Gsearch Configuration.